Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Preliminaries

 Existing analyses of policy gradient for learning linear controllers in LQR (\eg,~\citet{fazel2018global,malik2019derivative,bu2019lqr,bu2020policy,mohammadi2019global,mohammadi2021convergence,bhandari2019global,hambly2021policy}) typically assume that $\Rbf$ is positive definite, meaning that controls are regularized, and that the set~$\S$ of initial states seen in training spans~$\R^D$ (or similarly, when training over a distribution of initial states, that the support of the distribution spans~$\R^D$).
 Under these assumptions, the training cost $\cost ( \cdot\, ; \trainstates)$ is not underdetermined~---~it entails a single global minimizer, which produces optimal controls from any initial state.
 Thus, our question on the effect of implicit bias on extrapolation (see \cref{sec:intro}) is not applicable.

-To facilitate a study of the foregoing question, we focus on underdetermined problems (ones in which the training cost entails multiple global minimizers), obtained through the following assumptions: \emph{(i)}~$\Rbf = \0$, meaning that controls are unregularized; \emph{(ii)}~$M = D$ and $\Bbf \in \R^{D \times D}$ has full rank, implying that the controller's ability to affect the state is not limited; and \emph{(iii)}~the set~$\S$ of initial states seen in training does not span~$\R^D$ (note that this implies $D \geq 2$).
+To facilitate a study of the foregoing question, we focus on underdetermined problems (ones in which the training cost entails multiple global minimizers), obtained through the following assumptions: \emph{(i)}~$\Rbf = \0$, meaning that controls are unregularized;\footnote{ This assumption is necessary, in the sense that without it, even if assumptions \emph{(ii)} and \emph{(iii)} hold, the training cost may not be underdetermined, \ie~it may entail a single global minimizer.
+See \cref{app:determined_R_neq_zero} for details. } \emph{(ii)}~$M = D$ and $\Bbf \in \R^{D \times D}$ has full rank, implying that the controller's ability to affect the state is not limited; and \emph{(iii)}~the set~$\S$ of initial states seen in training does not span~$\R^D$ (note that, except for the trivial case of $\S = \{ \0\}$, this implies $D \geq 2$).
 For conciseness, in the main text we fix $\Qbf$ to be an identity matrix, and assume that $\Bbf$ is an orthogonal matrix.
 Extensions of our results to more general $\Qbf$ and $\Bbf$ are discussed throughout.

 In our setting of interest, the cost attained by a controller $\Kbf$ with respect to an arbitrary (finite) set $\X \subset \R^D$ of initial states (\cref{eq:general_cost}) simplifies to: \be \cost (\Kbf; \X) = \frac{1}{\abs{\X}} \sum\nolimits_{\xbf_0 \in \X} \sum\nolimits_{h = 0}^H \norm*{ (\Abf + \Bbf \Kbf)^h \xbf_0 }^2 \text{,} \ee with the global minimum of this cost being: